liuchunchi/draft-liu-nasr-requirements/draft-liu-nasr-requirements.md

 ## Trust Models

-NASR is expected to operate in single administrative domain(s), in opposition of public Internets.
+NASR is expected to operate in limited domains, in opposition of public Internets.

-Case 1: NASR operates inside of one single limited domain as defined in {{RFC8799}}.
+Case 1: NASR operates inside of one single administrative limited domain as defined in {{RFC8799}}.
 In this case, within a confined network boundary, the operator maintains unified administrative control over device configurations through authenticated interfaces.
-All devices providing NASR services are equipped with basic RATS (Remote ATtestation) capabilities.
+All devices providing NASR services are equipped with basic RATS (Remote Attestation) capabilities.

 Case 2: NASR also operates between two limited domains.
 In this case, in addition to the assumptions mentioned above, the two limited domain operators establish mutual trust through other technical or non-technical channels, aiming to collaboratively deliver consistent NASR functionalities.
 For instance, end-to-end connectivity services can be delivered either through collaboration between two sub-operating units within a single telecommunications group, or through contractual partnerships between separate telecom operators.